Pastor’s stance on homosexuality triggers consequences

 FAIRMONT, W.Va.
 (AP) — A West Virginia pastor’s support for homosexuality could get her church voted out of local and state Baptist groups.

-The Times West Virginian reports Pastor Valerie Gittings has publicly endorsed a local human rights ordinance that includes sexual orientation under its protections.
+Pastor Valerie Gittings at First Baptist Church of Fairmont has publicly endorsed a local human rights ordinance that includes sexual orientation under its protections, the Times West Virginian reported .

-She says the association's executive board on Monday recommended dis-fellowship of the church from the association, and thereby from the West Virginia Baptist Convention.
+That position put her at odds with the Fairmont Baptist Association.
+Its executive board voted Monday to recommend dis-fellowship of the church from the association, and thereby from the West Virginia Baptist Convention.

 Information from: Times West Virginian, http://www.timeswv.com